bsnes-emu/bsnes/docs/interface/higan-settings.md

 a controller button,
 double-click the controller button in the list, or select it and press Enter.
-The window will grey out,
-and a message will appear in the bottom left:
+The Settings window will grey out, and a message will appear in the bottom left:
 "Press a key or button to map [the button]".
 Press the key or button you want to map,